hawknewton/bigrig/README.md

 When building your application shipper will create an **immutable** version of your `shipper.json` that will always have the same **deterministic** behavior when run.
-Additionally, it'll build, push, and tag all containers that contain a `path` entry.
+Additionally, it'll build, tag, and push all containers that contain a `path` entry.

 For example: